 In this step, a team of compliance analysts, led by a Money Laundering Reporting Officer (MLRO) or a compliance officer, takes over.
 They review and investigate the generated alerts.
 Integrated case management systems provide additional information for a thorough examination.
 The team assesses the validity of the flagged transaction and evaluates potential risks associated with it.

-Step 4: Blocking or releasing transactions
+Step 4: Blocking or releasing payments

-Depending on the alert severity, the analyst remediates the alert by either blocking or releasing the alerted transaction.
+Depending on the alert severity, the analyst remediates the alert by either blocking or releasing the alerted payment.
 For more complex scenarios, the reviewer notifies the designated authority, typically through an escalation workflow provided in the software’s case management tool.
 This workflow allows analysts to execute the necessary actions, ensuring appropriate measures are taken for potential illicit activity, which is crucial in mitigating risks and maintaining compliance.

 Step 5: Documentation and reporting

-Every action taken in the transaction screening process is meticulously documented.
+Every action taken in the payment screening process is meticulously documented.
 Document management systems and reporting tools facilitate this process, creating a detailed record of the screening process and alert dispositions.
 These records are vital components of compliance reporting and serve as audit trails during internal or external inspections.

 Step 6: Ongoing testing